abpframework/abp/docs/en/Community-Articles/2023-06-05-Kubernetes-Integration-Abp-Studio/POST.md

-# Kubernetes Integrated Microservice Development with ABP Studio
+# Kubernetes Integrated Microservice Development with .NET and ABP Studio

 ## Abstract